About the DXCC Rules

 7. Any Amateur Radio operation should take place only with the complete approval and understanding of appropriate administration officials.
 In countries where amateurs are licensed in the normal manner, credit may be claimed only for stations using regular government-assigned call signs or portable call signs, where reciprocal agreements exist or the host government has so authorized portable operation.
 Without documentation supporting the operation of an amateur station, credit will not be allowed for contacts with such stations in any country that has temporarily or permanently closed down Amateur Radio operations by special government edict or policy where amateur licenses were formerly issued in the normal manner.
 In any case, credit will be given for contacts where adequate evidence of authorization by appropriate authorities exists, notwithstanding any such previous or subsequent edict or policy.

 8. All stations contacted must be "land stations."
 Contacts with ships and boats, anchored or underway, and airborne aircraft, cannot be counted.
-For the purposes of this award, remote control operating points must also be land based.
 Exception: Permanently docked exhibition ships, such as the Queen Mary and other historic ships will be considered land based.

 9. All stations must be contacted from the same DXCC entity.
 The location of any station shall be defined as the location of the transmitter.
-For the purposes of this award, remote operating points must be located within the same DXCC entity as the transmitter and receiver.
+For the purpose of DXCC credit, all transmitters and receivers must be located within a 500-meter diameter circle, excluding antennas.

 10. All contacts must be made using call signs issued to the same station licensee.
 Contacts made by an operator other than the licensee must be made from a station owned and usually operated by the licensee, and must be made in accordance with the regulations governing the license grant.
 Contacts may be made from other stations provided they are personally made by the licensee.
 The intent of this rule is to prohibit credit for contacts made for you by another operator from another location.
 You may combine confirmations from several call signs held for credit to one DXCC award, as long as the provisions of Rule 9 are met.
 Contacts made from club stations using a club call sign may not be used for credit to an individual's DXCC.